 “Our success rate was 100% with zero casualties.
 From that point forward, emergency response became one of our main priorities.” –Burke Bryant

-HARP is a global emergency response team tasked with two primary missions: rapid deployment of critical aid to remote areas experiencing war, famine, and natural disaster, and ongoing dedication to those areas affected until all are upright and standing again.
+HARP is a global emergency response team tasked with two primary missions: rapid deployment of critical aid to remote areas experiencing war, famine, ethnic cleansing and natural disaster, and ongoing dedication to those areas affected until all are upright and standing again.